amolsarva/dadsinterviewbot/docs/netlify-migration-guide.md

 - Track rotation cadence in `ToDoLater.txt` (see the existing reminder) so the credentials never stale out.

 ## 7. Troubleshooting quick hits
-- **Storage still in memory** → double-check that `NETLIFY_BLOBS_TOKEN` and `NETLIFY_BLOBS_SITE_ID` are defined for the *production* context and that the latest deploy pulled them in (`Deploy settings → Environment`).
+- **Storage flagged as missing** → double-check that `NETLIFY_BLOBS_TOKEN` and `NETLIFY_BLOBS_SITE_ID` are defined for the *production* context and that the latest deploy pulled them in (`Deploy settings → Environment`).
 - **Blob downloads 404** → ensure the store name matches the one you configured; wrong store names silently create a new empty store.
 - **Diagnostics missing OpenAI/Google** → Netlify hides secrets from build logs; verify they exist via the dashboard and re-run the deploy.
 The `/api/health` endpoint echoes which providers are active.

-Following this checklist keeps feature parity with the old Vercel deployment while preserving the in-memory fallback for local demos.
+Following this checklist keeps feature parity with the old Vercel deployment and ensures persistent storage stays online.